Plant DetailShow Menu

 Stem Description:

-Thick succulent gray-green ribbed stems with scattered spikes and club-like lateral branches.
+Thick succulent gray-green stems with 7-17 ribs, scattered spikes and club-like lateral branches.

 • Landscape: